 Police say her husband, Kent Burklund, became their primary suspect.

 Police Chief Jim Peschong said Bettina and her husband had an argument prior to her death, but wouldn't say what the argument was about.

 A truck was missing from the garage and through interviews police learned that Kent may have taken it fishing.
 Lancaster County deputies canvassed several lakes and found Kent's truck at Conestoga Lake.

 Deputies followed Kent around the area of the lake until more officials arrived for backup.
 Kent was pulled over and taken into custody a short time later and transported to the Lincoln Police Department.

-According to officials with the Lancaster County Corrections, Kent was booked into the Lancaster County Jail Monday evening for second degree murder and use of a weapon to commit a felony.
+According to officials with the Lancaster County Corrections, Kent was booked into the Lancaster County Jail for second degree murder and use of a weapon to commit a felony.

-Wednesday, Burklund was officially charged with second degree murder at court.
+Burklund was officially charged with second degree murder in court.
 It's possible he faces 20 years to life in prison.
 His bond was set at $1 million cash given the severity of the offense.